troypramsey/etl_project/README.md

 - Run jupyter notebook file ETL_project
     - Database will be created automatically in postgres when ETL_project.ipynb is run.
     - Dataframes will also be automatically be exported to the created database.
-- Run sample query which will join both epl and fifa tables then select all data from both; verifying integrity of data.
+- Run query.sql, which will join both epl and fifa tables then select all data from both; verifying integrity of data.

 # Data Exploration